k2-fsa/sherpa/docs/source/onnx/index.rst

 .. hint::

   During speech recognition, it does not need to access the Internet.
-  Everyting is processed locally on your device.
+  Everything is processed locally on your device.

 We support using `onnx`_ with `onnxruntime`_ to replace `PyTorch`_ for neural network computation.
 The code is put in a separate repository `sherpa-onnx`_.